{ Banner Image }

 • Fifth, you must inform customers that they may have additional rights under state law.
 Federal law provides a safe harbor phrase that satisfies this requirement: “This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

 Drafting a good warranty is a careful balancing act.
 On one hand, you want your warranty to sound as appealing as possible to your customers.
 On the other hand, an overly-broad warranty may be prohibitively expensive and hurt your bottom line.
 It is important to work with an attorney to identify the restrictions in your warranty that are necessary and others that may be eliminated in an attempt to entice more customers.
-If you would like more information on how you can improve your particular warranties, please contact one of Foster Swift’s Business and Corporate attorneys.
+If you would like more information on how you can improve your particular warranties, please contact one of Foster Swift’s Business and Tax attorneys.